-- Eat more fiber, this helps you feel fuller so you can eat less total calories.
+- Eat more fiber; this helps you feel fuller to eat fewer total calories.

 - Avoid egg yolks and organ meats that are high in cholesterol.

-- Regular exercise and weight loss are other ways that you can reduce your risk of heart disease.
+- Regular exercise and weight loss are other ways to reduce your risk of heart disease.

-If diet and exercise do not reduce cholesterol levels, your doctor may prescribe medications such as statins, nicotinic acid, omega-3 (which help reduce triglyceride levels) or fibrates.
+If diet and exercise do not reduce cholesterol levels, your doctor may prescribe medications such as statins, nicotinic acid, omega-3 (which help lower triglyceride levels), or fibrates.

 Individual results will vary depending on how early you are diagnosed and how well you follow and respond to treatment.

-If left untreated, mixed hyperlipidemia can cause stroke , heart attack, or atherosclerotic heart disease, all of which can lead to premature death.
+If left untreated, mixed hyperlipidemia can cause stroke, heart attack, or atherosclerotic heart disease, leading to premature death.

-If you know you have a family history of this condition, the genetic test can identify the disease in the early stages (where you are likely to be more receptive to dietary therapy).
+Suppose you know you have a family history of this condition.
+The genetic test can identify the disease in the early stages (where you are likely to be more receptive to dietary therapy).
 Following a diet low in saturated fat and cholesterol can help control LDL levels in high-risk patients.